On the unramified Iwasawa module of a $\mathbb{Z}_p$-extension generated by division points of a CM elliptic curve: Introduction

-In Section \ref{sec_examples}, we shall give examples.
-In Section \ref{sec_F-K}, we remark that the examples given in Fukuda-Komatsu's paper \cite{F-K} are also examples for our questions.
+We shall give examples in Section \ref{sec_examples}.
+First, we remark that the examples given in Fukuda-Komatsu's paper \cite{F-K} are also examples for our questions (Section \ref{sec_F-K}).
+We also give an example for (Q2) in Section \ref{sub_307}.
+These examples are elliptic curves of the form $y^2 = x^3 - d x$ with $p=5$.
 In Section \ref{sub_11}, we shall treat the elliptic curves of the form $y^2 = x^3 - 264 d^2 x + 1694 d^3$ with $p=3$.
-Consequently, for the question (Q1), we found that the following examples exist. \begin{itemize} \item $X (F_\infty)^\chi$ is infinite and $X (F_\infty)_{\mathrm{fin}}^{\chi}$ is trivial (i.e., (Q1) has a negative answer). \item $X (F_\infty)^\chi$ is infinite and $X (F_\infty)_{\mathrm{fin}}^{\chi}$ is non-trivial. \item $X (F_\infty)^\chi$ is non-trivial and finite. \end{itemize} On the other hand, for most of the cases which we examined, (Q2) has an affirmative answer (see, e.g., Section \ref{sub_11}).
+Consequently, for the question (Q1), we found that the following cases actually exist. \begin{itemize} \item $X (F_\infty)^\chi$ is infinite and $X (F_\infty)_{\mathrm{fin}}^{\chi}$ is trivial (i.e., (Q1) has a negative answer). \item $X (F_\infty)^\chi$ is infinite and $X (F_\infty)_{\mathrm{fin}}^{\chi}$ is non-trivial. \item $X (F_\infty)^\chi$ is non-trivial and finite. \end{itemize} On the other hand, for most of the cases which we examined, (Q2) has an affirmative answer (see, e.g., Section \ref{sub_11}).
 In particular, there are examples such that (Q2) has an affirmative answer and (Q1) has an negative answer.

-In Appendix \ref{app_old}, we shall give a criterion for (Q2).
-Note that it was a main theorem of the early version, which was submitted to arXiv (see \texttt{arXiv:2001.04687v3}).
-However, a criterion which seems more useful for (Q2) was found later (see Section \ref{sub_old}).
-This is one of the reasons why it was moved to Appendix \ref{app_old}.

 In Appendix \ref{sec_appendix}, we will treat the case when $p=2$.
 We shall consider similar questions (Q1t), (Q2t), and we will show that these questions are equivalent.